askarahodov/xyops/docs/data-structures.md

 ## Job.jobs

-When a job launches other jobs, either by retry or action trigger, the newly launched jobs will be added to a `jobs` array in the parent (source) job.
+When a job launches other jobs, either by retry or action condition, the newly launched jobs will be added to a `jobs` array in the parent (source) job.
 Each item in the array is an object with `id` and `reason` properties.
 The reason can be one of `action` or `retry`.

 ## Job.cpu